-Abstracts submitted by the Aug.
-16, 2016, 11:59 pm CDT deadline are posted to a secured Web site for blinded review.
+Late-Breaking Science and Ongoing Clinical Trials abstracts submitted by the Nov.
+9, 2016, 11:59 pm CST deadline are posted to a secured website for blinded review.
 A team of your peers, selected by the International Stroke Conference Program Committee, independently grades abstracts in their category and assigns each a score.
 Your abstract's score is the mean of all submitted scores - the result of at least eight graders’ assessments.
 (The reviewers rank the abstracts from 1-10 with 10 being the best available score.)
-A percentile grade is then created for each score, reflecting the standing of the abstract within that category/topic.

-After the percentile grades are compiled for the abstracts, category chairs select and assemble the abstracts with acceptable scores into sessions.
-Sessions are reviewed at a meeting each September and slotted into the final program.
-Abstracts are presented at oral, moderated poster, and traditional poster sessions.
+For Late-Breaking Science abstracts, after the percentile grades are compiled for the abstracts, the ISC Program Committee select and assemble the abstracts with acceptable scores into sessions.
+Late-Breaking Science abstracts are presented at oral and traditional poster sessions.